 I have swept away your sins like a cloud.
 I have scattered your offenses like the morning mist.
 Oh, return to me, for I have paid the price to set you free.
 (Isaiah 44:22)

 Relate: My best and worst race in cross country are one and the same.
 It is my worst race with regards to the time it took to finish it.
-It is my best race because it is the finish I am the most proud of.
+It is my best race because it is the finish I am the proudest of.

-Sitting there, I realized I had three choices: I could limp my way back, I could stay and wait for help to come, or I could try and finish the race.
+Sitting there, I realized I had three choices: I could limp my way back to the starting line, I could stay and wait for help to come, or I could try and finish the race.
 Dumb as it sounds, I chose option three.
 For the next two and a half miles, every step with my right leg brought tears to my eyes.
 More than once it simply would not hold me and I fell again.
-But each time I would get back up and keep going.
+Each time I would get back up and keep going.
 Some other teams had already left by the time I crossed that finish line.
 But I crossed that finish line.
 I spent the next three weeks hobbling around on crutches.
 But I finished that race.

 React: Jesus paid the price for our sin when He went to the cross.
 We have been declared sinless in God’s sight.
 Maybe you stay perfect but I know that in spite of His grace and the power He has given me to live free, I have still fallen again.
 I’ve been busted by God and by others doing things I know I have no business doing.
 I’ve sinned.

 When I do, when I have fallen, I know I have three choices: I can give up on my Christian walk, I can wallow in my guilt and my misery, or I can get up and finish the race.
 A righteous person is not someone who never falls.
 We all fall.
 A righteous person is someone who gets back up when they do fall.
 We have a race to run.
-Let’s not let the guilt and shame of past sins that God has already forgiven us for keep us from pursuing that glorious finish line.
+Let’s not let the guilt and shame of past sins, from which God has already forgiven us, keep us from pursuing that glorious finish line.